 Ford's Tourneo Custom offers acres of space in a cost effective package.
 If you need something bigger than a Galaxy, this could be just the ticket.
 Jonathan Crouch drives it.

 Ten Second Review of the Ford Tourneo Custom

 The improved Ford Tourneo Custom is a smart-looking, well-equipped and economical super-large People Carrier that can seat eight or nine.
 If you've progressed beyond the normal seven-seater MPV, this could be the perfect left-field choice.
 Now it offers the option of clever mild hybrid engine technology too.

-This contender offers generous space and reasonable comfort for up to nine people beneath an exterior that while not doing too much to disguise its commercial vehicle roots, at least now looks as if it's been designed rather than arrived at.
+As before, this contender offers generous space and reasonable comfort for up to nine people beneath an exterior that while not doing too much to disguise its commercial vehicle roots, at least now looks as if it's been designed rather than arrived at.
 The Tourneo Custom is designed to be cost-effective for business use or as a safe, luxurious way of carrying family, friends and all their stuff and you can even opt for an L2 long wheelbase version if you've never really got round that 'people or luggage' predicament.

 Design and Build

-You can have your Tourneo Custom configured as an eight or nine-seater.
+You can have your Tourneo Custom configured as a seven, eight or nine-seater.
 Either way, you can also choose an L1 (short wheelbase) or an L2 (long wheelbase) version.
 The L1 version is 4.97m in length, while the L2 is 5.34m.
 The L2's extra 370mm translates into extra luggage space behind the third row of seats.
 As a result, with all the rear seats removed, it offers up to 6.8 cubic metres of luggage space, compared to the L1's already generous 6.0 cubic metres.
 Because it's less than two metres in height, the Tourneo Custom fits within most car park limits.

 Market and Model